-This document [RFC6181] describes a threat analysis for Multipath TCP (MPTCP).
+This document [RFC6181] describes a threat analysis for Multipath

+TCP (MPTCP) (see Section 4.7).
 The document discusses several types of attacks and provides recommendations for MPTCP designers how to create an MPTCP specification that is as secure as the current (single-path) TCP.